Skip to main content

 note

-You need to run sudo crowdsec-cloudflare-worker-bouncer -d to cleanup exisiting cloudflare components created by Remediation Component before editing the config files.
+You need to run sudo crowdsec-cloudflare-worker-bouncer -d to cleanup existing cloudflare components created by Remediation Component before editing the config files.

 note